 During that time Natalia was also a part of a mentoring project called “Chumz” at the “Baccalaureate School of Global Education” in Astoria, NY, where her team worked with students in building peer mentoring relationships between 10th and 7th graders, through workshops and projects.

-Natalia formed “Center St. Block Association”, where she serves as President and together with her neighbors takes care of her neighborhood, which includes Block Watch, working with JCPD to keep the community safe, street clean-ups and other infrastructural issues.
+In 2018 Natalia formed “Center St. Block Association”, where she serves as President and together with her neighbors takes care of her neighborhood, which includes Block Watch, working with JCPD to keep the community safe, street clean-ups and other infrastructural issues.

-Om September 22, 2017 Natalia received Citations from Assemblywoman Angela McKnight and Ward F Councilman Jermaine Robinson for her work with the Concerned Parents Association of PS16, Greenville Neighborhood Alliance, and Center St. Block Association.
+On September 22, 2017 Natalia received Citations from Assemblywoman Angela McKnight and Ward F Councilman Jermaine Robinson for her work with the Concerned Parents Association of PS16, Greenville Neighborhood Alliance, and Center St. Block Association.

-Natalia is also a proud member of the writing team at Urban Times News, highlighting positive things in our urban communities, and a guest contributor to the Jersey Journal and Hudson County View, writing about local history and public education.
+Natalia was also a proud member of the writing team at Urban Times News, highlighting positive things in our urban communities, and a guest contributor to the Jersey Journal and Hudson County View, writing about local history and public education.